steedos/steedos-docs/docs/user/collaboration.md

 - Set up automated follow-up tasks when a deal is closed or a case is resolved.

 #### Task Notifications
-- Configure task notifications to alert you via email, mobile, or Chatter when a task is assigned, updated, or due.
+- Configure task notifications to alert you via email, mobile when a task is assigned, updated, or due.

 ### Best Practices for Task Management